Welcome to today's edition of the Rush 24-7 podcast.

 Just happened to pop into my mind.

-My my focus here is that we have a bunch of rank amateur leftists who have no practical experience in the real world.
+My focus here is that we have a bunch of rank amateur leftists who have no practical experience in the real world.

-Their life experience is the faculty lounge sitting around sipping cocktails, theorizing with each other about what great utopian lives they could create if they were in power.
+Their life experience is the faculty lounge sitting around, sipping cocktails, theorizing with each other about what great utopian lives they could create if they were in power.

-And all of their prejudices and biases against capitalism, against liberty, against freedom.
+And all of their prejudices and biases against capitalism, against liberty, against freedom, that's what they blame for the problems in the world.

 That's what they blame for the problems in this country.